 Read more about climate: Lord Howe Island weather guide…

-Lord Howe Island is a located in the Tasman Sea, around 500km east of Port Macquarie, 600km southeast of Brisbane and 770km northeast of Sydney.
+Lord Howe Island is a located in the Tasman Sea, around 600km (370mi) east of Port Macquarie and 780km (485mi) northeast of Sydney.

-QantasLink offers daily flights to Lord Howe Island from Sydney and weekend flights from Brisbane, with flights from Port Macquarie and Coffs Harbour during the high season.
+QantasLink – the regional air carrier of Australian airline Qantas – offers daily flights to Lord Howe Island from Sydney, and weekend flights from Brisbane.

 Read more about how to get to Lord Howe Island…

 Latest update: Lord Howe Island: 6 August, 2019